salilshankar/trackit/docs/api/get_device_history.md

-title: GET /api/device-history/{email}
+---
+title: Get Device History by Email
-description: Retrieve device history for a user by email.
-This endpoint proxies the request to a local device-history TCP service and returns its JSON response.
+description: Retrieves a user's device history by email, proxying the request to the device-history service and returning its JSON response.
+---

 Overview
-This endpoint fetches device history for a given user email.
-It acts as a thin proxy: the server opens a raw TCP socket to a local device-history service (localhost:9002), sends the email, waits for a JSON response (up to 4096 bytes), and returns that JSON to the client.
-If the local service is unavailable or an error occurs, a 500 error is returned.
+This endpoint fetches device history associated with a given user email.
+It acts as a thin proxy to an internal device-history service running on localhost:9002, returning that service’s JSON response directly to the client.

-HTTP method
+HTTP Method
 - GET

 Endpoint